ibringfaith/transportation-data-science-project/README.md

-# transportation-data-science-project
+# NEBDHub & NSDC Transportation Data Science Project (TDSP)

-NEBDHub's Transportation Data Science Project (TDSP)
+The TDSP provides an opportunity to gain practical experience with data science by creating data-driven recommendations to make roads safer for all.